AWaselnuk/pictures-on-a-plane/README.md

 # Pictures on a plane

-A chrome dev tools extension that helps make performance more accessible for everyone.
+A chrome dev tools extension that helps make performance more accessible for designers.

 ## Get Started